 As discussed in the previous section, soft gluons that bind a heavy quark inside a heavy meson cannot change the virtuality of that heavy quark by a significant amount.
-The ratio $\Lambda{\rm QCD}/m_Q$ provides the expansion parameter in HQET, which is a small parameter since $m_Q \gg \Lambda{\rm QCD}$.
+The ratio $\Lambda{\rm QCD}/m_Q$ provides the expansion parameter in HQET, which is a small parameter since $m_Q\gg\Lambda{\rm QCD}$.
 This obviously does not work when considering light quarks.
-However, if the energy Q of the quarks is large, the ratio $\Lambda{\rm QCD}/Q$ provides a small parameter, which can be used to construct an effective theory.
+However, if the energy Q (not to be confused with the flavor of a heavy quark) of the quarks is large, the ratio $\Lambda{\rm QCD}/Q$ provides a small parameter, which can be used to construct an effective theory.
 One major difference to HQET is that light energetic quarks cannot only emit soft gluons, but they can also emit collinear gluons (an energetic gluon in the same direction as the original quark), without parametrically changing their virtuality.
 Thus, to fully reproduce the long-distance physics of energetic quarks requires that one includes their interactions with both soft and collinear particles.
-The resulting effective theory is therefore called soft-collinear effective theory (SCET) [51-53] (see [54] for a review).
+The resulting effective theory is therefore called soft-collinear effective theory (SCET) [54-57] (see [58] for a review).

 A single energetic particle can always be boosted to a frame where all momentum components have similar size, in which case there is no small expansion parameter.
-Thus the presence of energetic particles must refer to a reference frame defined by external kinematics.
+Thus, the presence of energetic particles must refer to a reference frame defined by external kinematics.
 SCET has a wide range of applications; some examples are the production of energetic, light states in the decay of a heavy particle in its rest frame, the production of energetic jets in collider environments, and the scattering of energetic particles off a target at rest.
 In this brief review we will outline the main features of this effective theory and mention a few selected applications.